 vi.
 Use of “Check In” Service on Omlet.

 When you are having a conversation with your friends, you may decide to share your location with your friends during that conversation.
-If you decide to use this feature, Omletclick on the “+” button in the bottom left hand corner, click on the “check in” box, and click “go.”.
-If you click “go,” we will collect information about your geographic location including without limitation your GPS coordinates, address and a map of where you are located.
+If you decide to use this feature, we will present you with a pop-up notice saying that Omlet would like to use your current location.
+If you click “OK” and opt-in to give us consent, we will collect information about your geographic location including without limitation your GPS coordinates, address and a map of where you are located.
 (We will know your location to within a mile.)

-To delete a “Check In” post, navigate to the chat where the checking post is located, long press the post, and when the “Delete” button appears (the circle with the line through it), press it.
+To delete a “Check In” post, navigate to the chat where the checking post is located, scroll until the checking post is on the screen, swipe the post horizontally, when the “Delete” button appears, press it.